RanajiAlok/Hearlit_podcast_project/README.md

 We welcome contributions from the community!
 If you find any issues or want to enhance the Podcast Web App, please submit a pull request.
 Make sure to follow the existing code style and include relevant tests.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per your needs.